A7med-Mido/educationalPlatform/README.md

-# Educational Platform MVP
+# Educational Platform API

-A simple educational platform built with Go and Fiber that allows teachers to upload videos and students to subscribe and watch content.
+A backend-only REST API built with Go and Fiber that allows teachers to upload videos and students to subscribe and watch content.

 ## Features